ratboy666/snolib/README.md

 File .boxes is for the boxes utility to produce comment boxes for SNOBOL4.

+File std.mak is the default Makefile rules I use:

+export MAKEFILES=std.mak

+Where you use the path to std.mak

 Building:

 First step, create BINDIR, LIBDIR, and CGIDIR (if needed).
 Add